 - Bake the chicken for 25-30 minutes, or until the internal temperature of the chicken reaches 165F.

-- Remove from the oven and let the chicken rest, covered, for about 10 minutes, and then shred the chicken using two forks.
+- Remove from the oven and let the chicken rest and cool for a few minutes, then shred the chicken using two forks.

 - Add the chicken (and cooking liquid/salsa) to a large bowl.
 Add the refried beans and mix well.